isabella232/docs-13/docs/New_GraphCMS_Beta.md

 ogdescription: Detailed GraphCMS Beta Onboarding Docs
 ogimage: https://graphcms.com/blog/covers/new_gcms_cover.png

-#The New GraphCMS - Beta Onboarding
+# 🎉 The New GraphCMS - Beta Onboarding 🎉

 Welcome to the beta of the new GraphCMS!
 We are very happy to have you as one of our early stage testers.

 ![New GraphCMS](./img/new_gcms_cover.png)